 WHAT DOES A NEW G.S.R.
 DO?

-There is ample opportunity to participate at the District level if the District is host to a District Workshop, an Area Assembly, or a Conference.
-They require a lot of planning, publicity, actually putting the event on, etc.
+There is ample opportunity to participate at the District level if you are interested.
+The District may host a Workshop, Sharing Session, or other event.
+These require a lot of planning, publicity, and service work.

-And finally, the pay off: They are doing something that is real to solve the problem of passing this program on.
+And finally, the pay off: You are doing something to help solve the problem of passing this program on.
 This is real 12th Step work.
-You meet people from all over; the future leaders in A.A. nearly all of our Trustees, Delegates, GSO staff, and Area Officeholders began their service as the group G.S.
+You meet people from all over; the future leaders in A.A. nearly all of our Trustees, Delegates, GSO staff, and Area Officers began their service as the group G.S.
 R. You need to start there if you wish to serve A.A. as a whole.

 MEETINGS

-A G.S.R. goes to meetings – lots of meetings.
+As a G.S.R. there will be lots of meetings to attend.
 Being a good G.S.R. requires that you attend the service meetings that are held for you and your fellow G.S.R.’s.
 They include:

-- DISTRICT MEETINGS: The Alternate G.S.R. should attend meetings with the G.S.R., learning the job so that the group can have an experienced representative when the present G.S.R.’s term is up.
-The Alternate votes in the District meeting and Assemblies when the G.S.R. is absent.
+- AREA ASSEMBLIES: These meetings are held on the Third Sunday of the month at 1:00 p.m. at Senior Center, Jefferson Ave, Toledo.
+The Alternate G.S.R. should attend meetings with the G.S.R., learning the job so that the group can have an experienced representative when the present G.S.R.’s term is up.
+The Alternate can vote in the Area Assemblies when the G.S.R. is absent.
 It is the responsibility of the G.S.R. to notify the G.S.R.A. when the G.S.R. cannot attend a meeting.

 HOW WE WORK